Drish-Mali/CV-Matching/README.md

-├── Dockerfile                                          # Docker file to expose FastAPI endpoint ├── output                                              # Directory to save top cv and jobs reccomendation jsons ├── output_json                                         # Directory to save json from notebook 2 ├── pipeliens                                           # Scripts to setup data extraction from CV │       ├── base.py                                     # Script to definebase class for creating and managing of chains │       └── langauge_translator.py                      # script to provide a method to translate │       └── resume_parser.py                            # script to parse the resume using langchain ├── schemas                                             # Scripts  defines two Pydantic models, Message and PostData ├── scripts                                             # scripts to generate top job decscription or CV │       ├── get_top_candidate_cv.py                     # scripts to generate and save to top candidate CV │       └── get_top_jobs.py                             # scripts to generate and save to top jobs
+├── Dockerfile                                          # Docker file to expose FastAPI endpoint ├── output                                              # Directory to save top cv and jobs reccomendation jsons ├── output_json                                         # Directory to save json from notebook 2 ├── pipeliens                                           # scripts to setup data extraction from CV │       ├── base.py                                     # script to definebase class for creating and managing of chains │       └── langauge_translator.py                      # script to provide a method to translate │       └── resume_parser.py                            # script to parse the resume using langchain ├── schemas                                             # scripts  defines two Pydantic models, Message and PostData ├── API_documentation.md                                # Detail doument about API ├── scripts                                             # scripts to generate top job decscription or CV │       ├── get_top_candidate_cv.py                     # scripts to generate and save to top candidate CV │       └── get_top_jobs.py                             # scripts to generate and save to top jobs